Preparing to teach A level Mathematics

 Many course participants in the position described in the question would benefit from the course because of the opportunity the course provides to reflect on aspects of pedagogy and explore some of the mathematical connections which are developed at A level.

 Preparing to teach A level Mathematics has been designed by our team of TAM Course Leads and draws on elements of that course.
-Teachers who have completed the TAM course should not do this course.
+Teachers who have participated in the TAM course will find that some of the course materials are repeated and we would strongly recommend that people who have completed the TAM course should not do this course.

 The key fixed commitment is the fortnightly online session which will last approximately 75 minutes, as well as any interim tasks, such as course readings, related to the sessions.